gorsnehal/RoboND-Term1-P4-DeepLearning/Project_Writeup.md

 **b.
 Encode / Convolution Layer**

 - My very crude view - Convolutional layers are essentially feature extractors.
 Which combined with weights & trained through backpropogation capable of learning different patterns
-(Somewhat correlated with Cascade Adaboost / SVM (traditional machine learning), where each individual weak learner is classifying in N dimensinal feature space......Though CNN & DNN are much deeper & combined with huge data & processing power, acheiving much more than traditional machine learning)
+(Somewhat correlated with Cascade Adaboost / SVM (traditional machine learning), where each individual weak learner is classifying in N dimensional feature space......Though CNN & DNN are much deeper & combined with huge data & processing power, achieving much more than traditional machine learning)
-- Each successive convolution layer build on lower layers features to suceesively learn more & more complex features
+- Each successive convolution layer build on lower layers features to successively learn more & more complex features
 - Encoding part implemented below

 ```